edx/frontend-base/docs/API.md

 ```
 import {
-  APP_BEFORE_INIT, APP_CONFIGURED, APP_AUTHENTICATED, APP_I18N_CONFIGURED, APP_LOGGING_CONFIGURED, APP_ANALYTICS_CONFIGURED, APP_BEFORE_READY, APP_READY, APP_ERROR
+  APP_BEFORE_INIT, APP_CONFIG_LOADED, APP_AUTHENTICATED, APP_I18N_CONFIGURED, APP_LOGGING_CONFIGURED, APP_ANALYTICS_CONFIGURED, APP_BEFORE_READY, APP_READY, APP_ERROR
 } from `@edx/frontend-base`
 ```

 ### `App.requireConfig(keys, requester)`

 A method allowing application code to indicate that particular `App.config` keys are required for them to function.
+Requester is for informational/error reporting purposes only.

 The method returns the required config values.

 ```
-const config = App.requireConfig(['LMS_BASE_URL', 'LOGIN_URL'], 'The name of my feature/component');
+const config = App.requireConfig(['LMS_BASE_URL', 'LOGIN_URL'], 'MySpecialComponent');

+// Will throw an error with:
+// "App configuration error: LOGIN_URL is required by MySpecialComponent."
+// if LOGIN_URL is undefined, for example.
 ```

-**NOTE**: If you use App.requireConfig to require config that hasn't been loaded yet (i.e., from a custom `configuration` handler), it will throw an error.
-If you use a custom `configuration` handler, you can defer requiring your config by subscribing to the `APP_CONFIGURED` event:
+**NOTE**: If you use a custom handler for the `configuration` phase, be mindful of when you call `App.requireConfig`.
+Normally, environment variable configuration is available immediately before `App.initialize` is even called because it's statically linked into the app.
+If you load additional configuration at runtime, it won't be available until the `APP_CONFIG_LOADED` event is published:

 ```
 let config = null;
-App.subscribe(APP_CONFIGURED, () => {
+App.subscribe(APP_CONFIG_LOADED, () => {
   config = App.requireConfig(['DYNAMICALLY_CONFIGURED_URL'], 'Consumer of custom config');

-  // config is known to be set here.
+  // Dynamic config is known to be set here.
 });

-export function usesConfig() {
-  /* If this function is not used before APP_CONFIGURED, then this is safe usage.
-   * If you expect your method may be used before APP_CONFIGURED, then you have a
-   * more complex setup.
-That sort of thing should be very uncommon.
-   */
-  console.log(config.DYNAMICALLY_CONFIGURED_URL);
-}
 ```

-Environment variable-based config is immediately available on file load, so generally waiting for APP_CONFIGURED is not necessary.

 ### `App.queryParams`